 For your info, it's good to be aware that most of the cPanel hosting offers on the present-day web space hosting marketplace are supplied by a quite insubstantial marketing niche (when it comes to yearly cash flow) named hosting reseller.
 Reseller website hosting is a kind of a small-scale business niche, which supplies a vast quantity of different web hosting brand names, yet supplying precisely the same solutions: mainly cPanel web hosting services.
 This is bad news for everybody.
 Why?
 Owing to the fact that at least 98 percent of the site hosting offers on the entire web space hosting market offer absolutely the same solution: cPanel.
 There's no variety at all.
 Even the cPanel-based web site hosting prices are identical.
 Very much alike.
 Giving those who demand a top web hosting service practically no other web page hosting platform/web space hosting CP choice.
-Thus, there is only a single fact: out of more than two hundred thousand site hosting brands all over the world, the non-cPanel based ones are less than 2%!
-Less than 2%, note that one...
+Thus, there is only a single fact: out of more than two hundred thousand site hosting brands all over the world, the non-cPanel based ones are less than 2, note that one...

 200k "hosting firms", all cPanel-based, yet uniquely dubbed